 The Six Pillars of Character are trustworthiness, respect, responsibility, fairness, caring, and citizenship.
 We recommend using the Pillars in your character education or SEL initiative in this specific order and using the acronym “T.R.R.F.C.C.” (terrific).

 Each of the Six Pillars of Character help instill a positive school climate and a culture of kindness, making schools a safe environment for students to learn.

-- Don’t deceive, cheat or steal.
+- Be honest.
+Don’t deceive, cheat, or steal.

 - Keep your promises.

-- Treat others with respect and follow the Golden Rule.
+- Follow the Golden Rule.

 - Be accepting of differences.

 - Deal peacefully with anger, insults, and disagreements.

 - Be considerate of others’ feelings.

 - Do what you are supposed to do.
 Try your best.